jouellnyc/UART/sim800L/README.md

 - Keep your costs low and test out vendors before commiting.
 They tend to believe "Everything is Awesome".
 - Not sure who to believe really.
 Hologram definitely worked, it should not have stopped.
 - I have had mostly good experience with Aliexpress, this is making me doubt the suppliers quite a bit more.

+## Next Steps
+- Will try with particle.io
+- Will try with A9G Boards

 ## References

 ## SIM800L Resources